 9V Battery Not Required

-Not having to keep an eye on battery life is also a slight benefit with passive pickups as a sneaky draining battery can negatively affect the pickups tone.
+Not having to keep an eye on battery life is also a slight benefit with passive pickups as a sneaky draining battery can negatively affect the tone of the pickup.

 A draining battery will cause the pickup to sound: loose, nasally and lack output and tone, so keeping on top of the battery is something to consider with active pickups.

-Also with an active pickup, some players forget to unplug the guitar when not in use which will drain the battery regardless if you are playing or not.
+Also with an active pickup, some players forget to unplug the guitar when not in use which will drain the battery regardless of whether you are playing or not.